bakame-php/dice-roller/README.md

 }
 ```

 Because combining dices, cups and modifiers can be difficult, the package comes bundles with a `Factory` class to ease `Rollable` instance creation.
-The factory supports basic roll annotation rules:
+The factory supports basic roll annotation rules in a case insentitive way:

-- `NdX` : create a dice pool where `N` represents the number of dices and `X` the number of sides.
+- `NDX` : create a dice pool where `N` represents the number of dices and `X` the number of sides.
 If you want a fudgeDice `X` must be equal to `F` otherwise `X` must be an integer equal or greater than 2.
 If `X` is omitted this means you are requesting a 6 sides basic dice.
 If `N` is omitted this means that you are requestion a single dice.

 The modifiers are appended to the dice annotation with the following rules: